 One manufacturer calculated that a 175-pound person creates around eight psi on their bum while sitting on wet ground and 16 psi on their knees while kneeling.
 While the outdoor recreation industry has no official standard, the US Military does and requires that fabric must be able to resist 25 PSI (or 16,700mm) to be considered waterproof.
 The outdoor industry has universally, though unofficially, taken up.

 Durable Water Repellent or DWR

-Durable Water Repellent (DWR) exclusively refers to the chemical treatment that has been applied to the exterior fabric/face fabric.
+Durable Water Repellent (DWR) refers to the chemicals applied to rain pant fabrics.
 The DWR does not directly relate to the waterproof-breathable membrane or coated fabric on the inside of the jacket.
 DWR performance does directly relate the exterior material's ability to resist and bead up water.
-The goal of DWR is to help keep the external face fabric from becoming saturated.
+With DWR, the goal is to allow the external face fabric to keep from becoming saturated.
 If the face fabric becomes saturated, it consequently affects how a pair of rain pants can breathe.
 This could give the user a sensation of dampness in the saturated area as a direct result of reduced breathability.
 All waterproof fabrics feature some type of DWR but its also worth noting that some level of DWR is commonly seen on nearly every water-resistant textile, from insulated jackets to softshell pants.

 Waterproof Breathable Insert Materials

 Not all waterproof-breathable fabrics are created equal.
 While they are all waterproof, they vary the greatest in breathability and longevity.
 We found that models featuring Gore-tex PacLite offered the best breathability and longevity, but not by a landslide.

 The propitiatory fabrics used in the Mountain Hardwear Stretch Ozonic and REI Talusphere moved moisture and breathed well, offering respectable longevity.